top of page

 Writer's picture: GeofemGeofem

 Landslides are sudden, but they rarely happen without warning.
-With the right tools and data, we can identify the signs of instability and help predict where and when a landslide might occur before it disrupts infrastructure or endangers lives.
+With the right tools and data, decision makers can spot signs of instability in near real time.
+This helps us predict when and where a landslide might happen.
+We can do this before it disrupts infrastructure or puts lives at risk.

 mountain with variable soil